A question that is often asked by newer players, as well as some not so new, is what type of paddle should I use AND how often should I replace it?

 When you combine a heavier weight along with a balance point towards the head so it feels heavier, that is one of the contributors to arm fatigue and pain, especially with a lot of play.

-All the Xenon paddles have a soft core.
+All the Xenon paddles have a medium core.
 This helps to provide more control and just a little extra "pop" from the trampoline effect.
 Firmer cores often times feel like you are hitting with a solid piece of wood, which makes it harder to control but provides more power.

 Head size is also very subjective.
 With advances in technology for paddle design, more players are going to a mid size or oversize paddle head rather than the smaller traditional or "standard" head size.
 The Xenon Prime is an example of the standard size head, while all the Vortex models are more of an oversize head, though many have said they don't feel too big and play like a midsize.
 The larger head obviously gives more surface area to hit the ball along with a bigger sweet spot because of it.
 Though for some, optically, they like to see a smaller head size.

 In the end, paddle selection is very subjective.
 What is right for one player might be completely wrong for another.
 The best bet is just to try different paddles at your local pro shop or from other players until you find one that fits YOU best.
 We hope that will be a Xenon paddle.